Stabbing of Adele Morales: Aftermath

 Morales was in critical condition while at University Hospital.
 Convinced by Doc Humes, Morales initially told doctors at the hospital that she had fallen on glass and denied Mailer's involvement.
 Mailer came to the hospital later that night and reportedly spoke with Morales's surgeon about her wounds.
 The following day, he appeared for an interview with Mike Wallace for WNTA-TV.
 During this interview, he described the knife as a symbol of manhood and continued to campaign for mayor, stating that the incident did not disqualify him from candidacy.

 On November 21, 1960, while still at the hospital, Morales revealed to police that Mailer stabbed her.
 He was arrested later that night when he arrived at the hospital to visit her.
 The following day, on November 22, 1960, Mailer appeared in court to face a felonious assault charge for the stabbing.
 Mailer told the gathered reporters that he loved Morales.
 During the hearing, a medical report from Dr. Conrad Rosenberg pronounced Mailer "both homicidal and suicidal."
 Magistrate Reuben Levy stated that Mailer could not "distinguish fiction from reality" and committed him to Bellevue Hospital for observation, where he remained for 17 days.
 Mailer maintained his sanity, insisting, "I have never been out of my mental faculties," and expressed concern that his work would be perceived differently if he were considered to have a disordered mind.

 Morales accompanied Mailer to a later court appearance on January 12, 1961, during which she testified that "my husband and I are perfectly happy together," and that she was too drunk to have seen the penknife.
 She also declined to sign a complaint against Mailer.
 Despite this, a reporter later told Mailer that a grand jury had indicted him on charges of felony assault.
 Morales's refusal to press charges allowed Mailer to plead guilty to third-degree assault and receive a suspended sentence.
 At the sentencing, Mailer said, "I feel I did a lousy, dirty, cowardly thing."
-Mailer continued to receive critical acclaim after the incident, including winning two Pulitzer Prizes.